brain-lab-research/PPBC/README.md

 # PPBC_ICML
 **Experimental Setup for the Paper**

-This repository includes all experiments and implementations required for the PPBC_ICLR study.
+This repository includes all experiments and implementations required for the PPBC_ICML study.

 ---